shadyyehia/talentRepo/README.md

 This last command will serve all the files in your folder. you can check the terminal what ip-address and port you can use to access the application.
 Now open up your browser and type ip-adress:port/index.html

 ## For running the application in development mode:
-1- copy all files in one folder, name it tlProject. <br />
+1- Copy all files in one folder, name it tlProject. <br />
+2- Open cmd and go to the folder, then Install angular Cli using : npm install -g @angular/cli.<br />
 2- Run npm install in the tlProject folder.<br />
 3- Run ng build in the same folder and make sure that build succeeds.<br />
 Note: If the build failed for missing package, you can install using npm install <package>  <br />